Sub-100-fs formation of dark excitons in monolayer WS2: Introduction

 \section{Introduction}

-Two-dimensional (2D) semiconductors such as monolayers of transition metal dichalcogenide (TMdC) are promising for numerous applications in optics and optoelectronics because they provide rich exciton physics\cite{Mueller2018}.
-Large exciton binding energies of $\sim$0.5~eV in these materials make 2D excitons stable even at room temperature, which allows achieving high exciton densities\cite{Chernikov2015}.
-This has enabled observations of various exciton formations such as neutral\cite{Splendiani2010} and charged\cite{Mak2012} excitons, bi-excitons\cite{You2015}, and higher-order exciton complexes\cite{Hao2017}.
-This, in turn, renders TMdC monolayers an ideal platform for investigations of various many-body interactions and related emerging phenomena\cite{Sie2015,Kogar2017,Sun2021,Li2021,Xiao2021}.
+Two-dimensional (2D) semiconductors such as monolayers of transition metal dichalcogenide (TMdC) are promising for applications in optics and optoelectronics because they exhibit rich exciton physics\cite{Mueller2018}.
+The large exciton binding energies of $\sim$0.5~eV in these materials make 2D excitons stable at room temperature, allowing for high exciton densities\cite{Chernikov2015}.
+This has enabled observations of various exciton formations including neutral\cite{Splendiani2010} and charged\cite{Mak2012} excitons, bi-excitons\cite{You2015}, and higher-order exciton complexes\cite{Hao2017,Zinkiewicz2021}.
+This, in turn, renders TMdC monolayers an ideal platform for investigating various many-body interactions and related emerging phenomena\cite{Sie2015,Kogar2017,Sun2021,Li2021,Xiao2021}.

-Zero-momentum direct excitons in TMdC monolayers form in K valleys of the Brillouin zone, facilitated by enhanced electron-hole Coulomb interactions\cite{Chernikov2014}.
-Subsequent scattering of these excitons to adjacent valleys leads to strongly-bound dark excitons\cite{Wallauer2021}.
-Due to their net non-zero momentum, dark excitons have recently received much attention as quasi-particles that could be better alternatives to bright excitons when it comes to long-range transport\cite{Su2022,Lin2023,Chand2023,Katzer2023}.
-Accessing momentum-forbidden dark excitations, however, is an experimental challenge: optical spectroscopy is not capable of their direct probing, and momentum-resolved photoemission spectroscopy, although capable of direct detection of intervalley carriers, is experimentally highly challenging.
+Excitons with trivial (zero) momentum form within TMdC monolayers in K valleys of their Brillouin zone, facilitated by enhanced electron-hole Coulomb interactions\cite{Chernikov2014}.
+These excitons have been thoroughly investigated in the literature\cite{Wang2018a} because they form within the light cone in energy-momentum space enabling their straightforward spectroscopic interrogation.
+Subsequent scattering of carriers to adjacent valleys leads to the formation of indirect excitons with nontrivial momenta falling outside the light cone\cite{Wallauer2021}, rendering them optically dark.
+Due to their net non-zero momentum, studying dark excitons is of importance because they can be better alternatives to bright excitons for long-range transport\cite{Sun2014,Rosati2021,Su2022,Lee2022,Lin2023,Chand2023,Katzer2023} or coupling to external fields such as those induced by plasmons\cite{Nerl2017,Lo2022}.
+Accessing nontrivial-momentum dark excitations, however, is an experimental challenge: optical spectroscopy cannot directly probe them, and momentum-resolved photoemission spectroscopy, although capable of directly detecting intervalley carriers, is experimentally highly challenging\cite{Zhang2022a}.
+Nevertheless, photoemission-based spectroscopies, remain essential for directly accessing momentum-forbidden dark excitons.